 Heat Seek started in February 2014 when William Jeffries was up late one night in the cold at the Flatiron School, tinkering with a temperature sensor.
 He got a basic graph of the temperature sensor working, and wrote a blog post about how the technology could be used to help people who don't get access to adequate heat in the winter.
 He'd personally dealt with the problem when he moved to the East Village in 2011, and cited an I-Team New York article about the issue in his blog post.
 His classmate Tristan Siegel saw it and said his mother was a social worker with patients who could use the technology.
 With some equipment purchased by the school, they monitored Heat Seek's first apartment in the South Bronx.
-Within a few weeks, they had captured temperatures below the legal requirement.
-It got down to 53ºF.
+Within a few weeks, they had captured temperatures well below the legal requirement.
+At it's coldest, it got down to 53ºF in the apartment.

 William's mother had worked as a public defender in the city and soon Stephanie Rudolph, an attorney for the Urban Justice Center, caught wind of the project.
 She brought another two apartments into the project and the Urban Justice Center became Heat Seek's first community partner.
 At that point another classmate Daniel Kronovet (now Heat Seek's board chair) started volunteering with the project, and the group entered the NYC BigApps competition.
 From there, the project picked up a lot of volunteers, including William's old roommates Jarryd Hammel and Tom Hunter from that cold apartment in the East Village.
 Jarryd became president and led the team to victory at NYC BigApps, and Tom became head of marketing before joining the Board of Directors.
 Harold Cooper became the organization's lead electrical engineer and Noelle Francois became the organization's head of community outreach.